Pece17/IoTBeacon/README.md

 ## 4.5.
 PHP website ```index.php```

+Go to address https://www.w3schools.com/php/php_mysql_select.asp to view the source of the

 This is the first version of ```index.php``` file which is the PHP script enclosed with HTML elements - this will be the actual website that the server shows in the lab environment